truthprice/Deep-Learning/README.md

 ## Overview of the Analysis

-Explain the purpose of this analysis.
+The purpose of this analysis is to determine if organizations will be successful if they receive funding from Alphabet Soup.
+The analysis takes into account organizations that have receieved funding in the past and, based on past success, determines if they will be successful with new funding.
+The analysis uses machine learning and neural networks to analyze 34,000 organizations and create a model that can be used for predictions.

 ## Results

-Using bulleted lists and images to support your answers, address the following questions.

 ### Data Preprocessing

-- What variable(s) are the target(s) for your model?
+-- What variable(s) are the target(s) for your model?

+The target variable for this model is the "IS_SUCCESSFUL" data column since it is a direct indicator of whether a company was previously successful with funding from Alphabet Soup.

-- What variable(s) are the features for your model?
+-- What variable(s) are the features for your model?

+The features of the model include: APPLICATION_TYPE—Alphabet Soup application type, AFFILIATION—Affiliated sector of industry, CLASSIFICATION—Government organization classification, USE_CASE—Use case for funding, ORGANIZATION—Organization type, STATUS—Active status, INCOME_AMT—Income classification, SPECIAL_CONSIDERATIONS—Special consideration for application, and ASK_AMT—Funding amount requested.

-- What variable(s) should be removed from the input data because they are neither targets nor features?
+-- What variable(s) should be removed from the input data because they are neither targets nor features?

+In the initial model, the "EIN" and "NAME" columns are removed because their data does not benefit the analysis.

 ### Compiling, Training, and Evaluating the Model